akpi816218/tsfm/akpi816218/README.md

 ## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) before submitting a pull request.
+Contributions are welcome! ~~Please read the [contributing guidelines](CONTRIBUTING.md) before submitting a pull request.~~ I still have to add contributing guidelines.

 ## License